Valery-Dm/restjdbc/readme.md

 Existing DB Schema `users_demo` will be dropped and created anew with all the tables and demo entries on Application startup (this is a part of demonstration).

-Download jar file (latest version) from root directory.
+Download jar file (latest version) [here](https://www.dropbox.com/sh/e9fv82aeciuzuql/AABnFAJjeEOKMM4Tvv4Wtw08a?dl=0).
 And run it from command line:

 `~> java -jar restjdbc-{version}.jar`